bbauska/zombiePolitics/README.md

-willing to embrace a system that erases all vestiges of the public good, turning cit­ izens into consumers, while privatizing and commodifying every aspect of the social order-all the while threatening the lives, health, and livelihoods of millions of working-class and middle-class people.
+willing to embrace a system that erases all vestiges of the public good, turning cit­ izens into consumers, while privatizing and commodifying every aspect of the social order-all the while threatening the lives, health, and livelihoods of millions of working-class and middle-class people.</p>

-If we listen to shockjocks on right-wing talk radio and an increasing number of their ilk in other media-driven spheres, casino capitalism is not only sexy, it pro­ vides an argument against the very notion of politics itself and the power of the gov­ ernment to intervene and protect its citizens from the ravages of nature, corrupt
+<p>If we listen to shockjocks on right-wing talk radio and an increasing number
+of their ilk in other media-driven spheres, casino capitalism is not only sexy, it pro­ vides an argument against the very notion of politics itself and the power of the gov­ ernment to intervene and protect its citizens from the ravages of nature, corrupt